Modulr (EMDR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Modulr Historical Price

-According to the latest data gathered on Modulr live price page, the current price of Modulr is 7.3USD.
+According to the latest data gathered on Modulr live price page, the current price of Modulr is 7.67USD.
 The circulating supply of Modulr(EMDR) is

 In the past 24 hours, Modulr has shown a price movement of